lsst-tstn/tstn-024/index.rst

 In order to take full advantage of Jupyter notebooks users must acquire some familiarity with the observatory control system.
 These are some basic concepts users should make an effort to be familiar with:

-  - Commandable SAL Component (CSC).
+  - Commandable SAL Components (CSCs).
   - `SalObj`_ Python library with special emphasis in the concept of a `Remote`_.
   - Some familiarity with the `Telescope and Site observatory control package`_.
   - Intermediate Python Skills.